WestleyArgentum/destringers-field-guide/src/content/medical-kit-and-tools.md

 	- Curved tips make using them without hurting the pigeon much easier.
 - Styptic Powder:
 	- Used to stop bleeding.
 Critical in emergencies, don't forget it.
+	- Cornstarch or flour also work in emergencies.
 - Large Socks / Small Towels:
 	- Nobody likes to be captured by a giant and operated on.
 Wrapping the bird in something can help calm them.
 	- Large socks with the toe cut off can be very effective.
 Make sure the fabric inside the sock is smooth and does not have threads or loops that a pigeon could get their beak or toenails caught in.
 Most important, make sure the sock is large and does not constrict the pigeon.
 Pigeons use their whole bodies to breath, they need to be able to expand their chest.